Cognigy/Documentation/docs/en/docs/ai/resources/deploy/snapshots.md

 The Snapshot concept allows you to make your Virtual Agents available through Endpoints while you are already working on the next version of your Virtual Agent.
 This scenario is the simplest of all, but also quite elegant.
 Let's assume that you have a Virtual Agent called "Order Bot" for your restaurant.

-**People developing** the bot would simply create Flows, Lexicons, Intents and all other Resources as usual.
+**People developing** the bot would simply create Flows, Lexicons, Intents and all other resources as usual.
 Eventually you have reached a state that you want to publish to your customers.
 A new Snapshots needs to be created.
 You don't have to prepare a downloadable package for the Snapshot as we won't download and upload it to a different place - all will remain in the current Virtual Agents project.

-**In order to release** the new Snapshot, you visit your Endpoint(s) (e.g. your Webchat endpoint that you are using on your website) and simply select the new Snapshot and the Flow(s) within the Snapshot.
+**In order to release** the new Snapshot, you visit your Endpoint(s), for example your Webchat Endpoint that you are using on your website, and simply select the new Snapshot and the Flow(s) within the Snapshot.
 Since you are now using resources within the Snapshot in production, developers can - without any fear - modify the Flows in the Virtual Agent directly without breaking conversation logic for your customers.

 ### Using multiple Virtual Agents